vadimfedulov395/guides-dev/README.md

 Tip: git push -u origin master command makes you able not to type origin master after

-Resource: "Jon Loeliger, Version Control with Git, O'Reily" - sometimes overdetailed, but it helps to know how it works underhood
+Resource: "Jon Loeliger, Version Control with Git, O'Reily" - sometimes overdetailed, but it helps to know how it works under the hood

 ### Vim